acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 https://github.com/stylish-userstyles/stylish-chrome/issues/176

 Performance hit is like 5 to 10 % more than usual, due to the most demand, the universal operator is needed else too much unbelievable exception occurs specially with links, certainly another more postprocessing or preprocessing for styling page but locally should gain performance, i tried convert the script but didnt started interpret it everywhere cause i doubt update page each time is a good solution.
+To convince yourself its not entirely due to this script, look the difference from theses points of views separatly:
+Test on youtube and playing video, then try lower your cpu usage for next.
+-Move mouse around a point to the bottom right at the intersection of black transluescent backgrounds -Compare when you only scroll page, scroll page while moving constantly mouse up and down.
+-Compare with script on/off

+The most demanded CPU should be when you move mouse as well outside as inside of chrome window with/wo script activated, even without scrolling.
+Test on youtube is most problematic since the usage of extensions and especially in my case, the magic option extension theme included in the full addon.

 BROWSERS